amishverma/Amish-Verma/README.md

 ============================

-* 🌍  I'm based in India
+* 🌍  I'm currently  based in New Zealand.
 * 🧠  I'm currently learning React
 * ⚡  My hobbies are photography, learning new technologies and exploring different places.